daytonaio/content/definitions/20240819_definition_react.md

 ---
-title: 'React'
+title: "React"
 description:
-  'React is a widely used, open-source JavaScript library for building user interfaces or UI components.
+  "React is a widely used, open-source JavaScript library for building user interfaces or UI components.
 It facilitates the creation of interactive, stateful, and reusable UI components.
-Developed and maintained by Facebook, the React framework emphasizes the development of rich web applications with optimal performance and efficiency.'
+Developed and maintained by Facebook, the React framework emphasizes the development of rich web applications with optimal performance and efficiency."
 ---

 # React